plkumar/SecondMonitor/README.md

 ## Future Plans
- - [x] Telemetry - Allow the application to track and view advanced telemetry for individual laps.
- - [x] Client/Server - Ability to show second monitor on different computer than the simulator is running.
- - [ ] Improve Telemetry Viewer
  - [ ] Track Recods tracking
  - [ ] Championship module (tied to Rating)
  - [ ] Basic setup "sanity check"